farrows76/carrierwave-google-cloud/README.md

 # Carrierwave Google Cloud
-An alternative to fog for connecting Carrierwave to Google Cloud Storage.
+An alternative to Fog for connecting Carrierwave to Google Cloud Storage.

 ## Installation
 Add this line to your application's Gemfile: